 Finding (strength/weak ness) The FMP contains objectives to develop harvesting and marketing strategies, including a deciduous AAC and expansion on new market opportunities for sawlogs, bioenergy fibre, and pulp logs.
 It also outlines strategy for botanical forest products (e.g. fungi), contains visual quality objectives and supports recreational trails and access.
 The Organization is in conformance with this Criterion.
-Criterion 5.5 Mai ntenar nce of the value of for est se rvices and r esources Conformance Х Non conformance NCR #(s) Finding (strength/weak ness) Identification of impacts of forest management practices on ecosystem services are documented in the FMP and FSP, with protection or enhancement measures being planned and implemented.
+Criterion 5.5 Mai ntenaı nce of the value of for est se rvices and r esources Conformance Χ Non conformance NCR #(s) Finding (strength/weak ness) Identification of impacts of forest management practices on ecosystem services are documented in the FMP and FSP, with protection or enhancement measures being planned and implemented.
 Namely: -Soil protection -Water, fish, wildlife, and biodiversity within riparian areas -Visual quality management -Traditional use of the forest The Organization is in conformance with this Criterion.
-Criterion 5.6 Har vest le evels Conformance Х Non conformance NCR #(s) Finding (strength/weak ness) (strength/weak objectives and strategies of the management plan.
-The analysis of the PRINCIPLE 6: En PRINCIPLE 6: Environmental impact Criterion 6.1 Env /ironm ental impacts evaluat ion Conformance Х Non conformance NCR #(s) Finding (strength/weak ness) The findings from the previous audits and assessments remain valid.
+Criterion 5.6 Har vest le evels Conformance Х Non conformance NCR #(s) Finding (strength/weak ness) The AAC calculations presented to the audit team included the objectives and strategies of the management plan.
+The analysis of the sustainable harvest rate is comprehensive and is using the best available information, as outlined with the 2017 Timber Supply Analysis Report, updated in 2019 (With a 7 Generations View).
+The AAC calculations included an analysis of the variability and uncertainty of the assumptions and projections.
+The AAC was adjusted in 2015 to respond to Mountain Pine Beetle that led to an accelerated short-term harvest level that reflects primarily dead tree salvage.
+However, it should be noted that the analysis supporting BLCF's current AAC is predicated on future management practices rather than current practices.
+These future practices include altered merchantability and utilization standards and minimum harvesting criteria not currently observed and will need to be monitored to ensure the rate of harvest can be sustained.
+The Organization is in conformance with this Criterion.
+PRINCIPLE 6: En vironn nental impact Criterion 6.1 Env ironm/ ental impacts evaluat ion Conformance Χ Non conformance NCR #(s) Finding (strength/weak ness) The findings from the previous audits and assessments remain valid.
 The manager employs considerable resources towards updating inventories and assessments of those values with the greatest environmental consequences (e.g. fire hazard, forest health, hydrology, wildlife habitat), and uses these inventories throughout multiple scales from tactical to operational planning to evaluate and mitigate negative environmental effects or support ecological restoration.
 The Organization is in conformance with this Criterion.